-For reference, in 1998, the U.S. "light truck" (so-called sport utility vehicles) fleet mileage requirement was 20.7 miles per gallon, and the passenger car fleet requirement was 27.5 miles per gallon.
+For reference, in 2010, the U.S. "light truck" (so-called sport utility vehicles) fleet mileage requirement was 23.4 miles per gallon, and the passenger car fleet requirement was 27.5 miles per gallon.
 For each tenth of a mile per gallon that a fleet falls short of the requirement, the U.S. Federal government sets a fine of \$5 per vehicle.
 The requirements are based on a "model year" basis.
 This gives a car manufacturer some flexibility if it looks like it might miss the target in a given year.
 For example, the manufacturer could "stop production" of a vehicle that has poor mileage, such as the big Chevy Suburban, and declare that all subsequent copies sold belong to the next model year.
-This may achieve the target in the current model year, but postpone the problem to the next model year.